 Passion for high quality food.

 It all started with our founders, international citizens and sustainability ambassadors.

 Who is valuing conscious producers?
-Who is caring for the consumers?
-There was a clear need to create an independent organization and a network of stakeholders to promote good practices.
+There is need for an independent organization to promote good practices.

 Industrial Designer, experienced in product development and manufacturing.
 After graduation at the Monterrey Institute of Technology, Mexico, she earned her Master in Design in Milan, Italy.
 Worked for international brands and managed a science publishing company focused on tropical species.
 She successfully led the go-to-market of product lines.
 Capable manager and forward thinker, she envisions a future of healthier food for many.